 This is a weird one right?
 But it’s so important!
 So many of us plunk down and watch Netflix after dinner, or after putting the kids to bed.

-This is after sitting all day at work, sitting on the train or in the car on the way home and then sitting at the dinner table.
+This comes after sitting all day at work, sitting on the train or in the car on the way home and then sitting at the dinner table.

 We definitely don’t need more sitting!

-The next time you turn on the TV to watch your favourite show, get down onto the floor (and off the couch) to do some stretching while you watch TV.
+The next time you turn on the TV to watch your favourite show, get down onto the floor to stretch while you watch TV.

 I don’t want you to read this post and think: “Great more things I ‘have to do‘ while trying to do everything else.”